Antarctica for Kids

 The Post Office

-Overall it was an absolutely amazing trip and one I would recommend to anyone.
+Overall our trip to Antarctica was absolutely amazing and one I would recommend to anyone.
 Eight was a good age.

 No complaints about the weather – it was far warmer in Antarctica than most of the US that same week.
 Temperatures were rarely below 28F, unless you were on deck while the ship was moving.
 Our packing list included most of what we would take on a ski trip – lots of layers, gloves, hats, boots, etc… It was 95F in Buenos Aires for those few days so it necessitated a little over-packing, but everyone was in the same boat (literally) with a couple large suitcases per cabin.